Italy’s Branca International has invested in Altr, a US-based startup specialising in alcohol removal and reduction technology.

 The investment also “strengthens” the family-owned group’s focus on “selective, future-oriented innovation”, it added.

-Together, the companies expect to develop “new opportunities for product innovation and market development”, the statement said.
+Together, the two companies expect to develop “new opportunities for product innovation and market development”, the statement said.

 Founded in 1845 in Milan by Bernardino Branca, Branca International owns the Italian spirits group Fratelli Branca Distillerie, which produces brands such as Fernet-Branca, Brancamenta, Carpano vermouths, and Caffè Borghetti.